OpenSourceHelpCommunity/OpenSourceHelpCommunity.github.io/README.md

 Website [WIP]

-This is using Django and bootstrap.
+This is using Django(1.7.6) and bootstrap.

 ## To run this in your local